-Press releases can be about different things: New product launches, changes in leadership, or other news.
-Knowing how to craft one is vital for gaining media attention.
-Done correctly, press releases should provide accurate information and control the brand’s narrative.
-Done badly, you may be ignored, look unprofessional, or at worst, be an unintentional source of humor.
+Press releases can be about product launches, changes in leadership, or other important news.
+Knowing how to craft a press release is vital for gaining media attention.
+Done well, press releases should provide accurate information and control the brand’s narrative.
+Done badly, you may be ignored, look unprofessional, or, at worst, be an unintentional source of humor.

-A press release is a piece of news that a business writes and distributes to specific publishers.
+A press release is news that a business writes and distributes to specific publishers.

 A press release aims to provide accurate information.

-It's a way to present all relevant information of a story onto one page, attracting media attention.
+It's a way to present all relevant information of a story onto one-two pages, attracting media attention.
 They are typically written to bring attention to a new product, to give information for an upcoming public event, to inform an audience of a change in leadership or to make a funding announcement.

 There is a standard format for writing a press release, whatever the news content is.
-Here, we divide the press releases examples by the type of release.
+Here, we divide the press release examples by type of release.

-This is simply to announce some important company news that you feel is relevant and worthy of being shared.
+This is to announce some important company news you feel is relevant and worthy of sharing.

-Examples could be successful funding rounds, new management in the company or the use of a new technology program to aid customers.
+Examples could be successful funding rounds, new management, or new technology to aid customers.

 Press releases can announce upcoming events hosted by your company to media outlets and current or potential customers.

-Among other details, it reveals the theme of the event, who will be speaking, and where it will be held.
+It reveals the event's theme, who will be speaking, and where it will be held.
 The event could be a conference or charity event.

 When it comes to a press release highlighting an event, the date and location are the most important things.
-Contact details on how to attend are provided here.
-What could have made it stronger would be to highlight who would benefit from attending the event, as a way to reel more people in.
+Contact details on how to attend are provided.
+What could have made it stronger would be highlighting who would benefit from attending the event to reel more people in.

 Problems can occur at any time.
 This is why it is important to respond swiftly to any crisis.
 Solving the issue may not be enough.

-Depending on the circumstance, you may need a press release to state how you will solve it exactly.
+Depending on the circumstance, you may need a press release to state exactly how you will solve it.

 A great example of a crisis press release comes from Shenandoah Telecommunications.
-In this paper, they address the crisis from the perspectives of several stakeholders, including parents, business owners, and employees, who all face unique challenges when quarantining for COVID-19.
-A free service upgrade is also offered across the board to alleviate stakeholders' concerns.
+This paper addresses the crisis from the perspectives of several stakeholders, including parents, business owners, and employees, who all face unique challenges when quarantining for COVID-19.
+A free service upgrade was also offered to alleviate stakeholders' concerns.

 By stating their commitment to uninterrupted service, they reassure customers and employees who depend on them for their businesses and families.

 Here is another example of an effective crisis communications press release.
-When Volkswagen designed computer software designed to hide the true amount of emissions from their vehicles, they needed to find a way to calm their shareholders and acknowledge their error and reassure the public of their resolve in the face of a crisis.
+When Volkswagen designed computer software to hide the true amount of emissions from their vehicles, they needed to find a way to calm their shareholders, acknowledge their error, and reassure the public of their resolve in the face of a crisis.

 This press release did just that.
-They acknowledged the violation of people’s trust, doing so honestly and humbly which recognised the significance of their actions.
+They acknowledged the violation of people’s trust, doing so honestly and humbly, which recognized the significance of their actions.

 This is another great example of a crisis management press release.
-Whilst data breaches happen quite frequently in the world of business, they can have serious consequences.
+Data breaches happen quite frequently in the business world.
+They can have serious consequences.
 In this press release, the shop chain Target reassures people that they are fully investigating what happened to stop it from happening again.
 It also confirms that payment information was not at risk.
 There is also a call to action (CTA) on what to do if you have been impacted, with clear contact details provided.
-A press release of this nature can also take the time to remind customers of the history they share together.
+A press release of this nature can also take the time to remind customers of the history they share with the firm.

-A charity press release is used to bring attention to a charity or cause, most often from a non-profit organization.
+A charity press release aims to bring attention to a charity or cause, most often from a non-profit organization.

-You want a journalist to write about your event, fundraising or campaign.
-The purpose is to raise awareness to a broader audience and gain their participation.
+You want a journalist to write about your event, fundraising, or campaign.
+The purpose is to raise awareness to a broader audience and increase participation.

 It also lets readers know what they can do to help.
-The McDonald's logo at the top makes the brand instantly recognisable and will generate interest.
+The McDonald's logo at the top makes the brand instantly recognizable and will generate interest.

 Interested in seeing what we can achieve for your business?
 Schedule a free intro call to learn more.

-These are to inform relevant stakeholders (investors, customers and the general public) of what value the new hire will add.
+These inform relevant stakeholders (investors, customers, and the general public) of the value the new hire will add.

 For example, what experience this person has and what to expect from him or her going forward.

-This release from Nahan, a direct marketing solutions company, highlights the new executive's experience, his credentials in the industry and hints at what he’s going to do going forward.
+This release from Nahan, a direct marketing solutions company, highlights the new executive's experience and credentials in the industry and hints at what he will do going forward.

-They also provide the opportunity to share or discuss this news on social media platforms.
+They also allow for the sharing or discussing of this news on social media platforms.
 A picture also helps.

-These press releases are to tell an audience about a new (or improved) product that is being launched.
-The idea is to focus on what makes this product different to your competitors as well as to sell its benefits.
+These press releases tell an audience about a new (or improved) product being launched.
+The idea is to focus on what makes this product different from your competitors and sell its benefits.

-Here, the headline tells the reader what the new product is and the main benefit it offers.
-There is a direct quote from the CEO, and further benefits are provided highlighting the superiority of the new products, including directly informing staff how it will make life easier and less risky for them than previously.
+Here, the headline tells the reader what the new product is and its main benefit.
+There is a direct quote from the CEO, and further benefits are provided highlighting the superiority of the latest products, including directly informing staff how it will make life easier and less risky for them than previously.
 The visual provided shows the product in action.

-Award press releases are use to let the media know they have won an award, why they won, and what it means for their business.
+Award press releases let the media know they have won an award, why they won, and what it means for their business.

 It's a great way to get positive attention to your company's achievements and demonstrate your expertise.

-This is a press release that PRLab created for Unifonic, a communications company that announces its achievement in being recognised as a great place to work by a credible and relevant authority.
+This is a press release PRLab created for Unifonic.
+This communications company announced its achievement in being recognized as a great place to work by a credible and relevant authority.
 It also lists the company's other achievements, such as international expansion.
-It reiterates what the company does and the benefits to customers of its services.
+It also cleverly reiterates what the company does and the benefits to customers of its services.

 An acquisition press release is used to announce a recent corporate acquisition to the media.

-It is used to inform and reassure stakeholders of the position the business is in and the importance of this.
-It can also be used to announce your wider intentions, and the future direction the company will take.
+It is used to inform and reassure stakeholders of the business is position and its importance.
+It can also be used to announce your wider intentions and the future direction the company will take.

-Embargoed press releases refer to a news release, announcement or media alert specifically shared with some media before its official publication.
+Embargoed press releases refer to a news release, announcement, or media alert specifically shared with some media before its official publication.
 A specific time is set for the information to be made fully public.
 These are most often used for more sensitive news releases.
-The idea is to give journalists more time to research and report the story more accurately.
+The idea is to give journalists more time to research and accurately report the story.

 Journalists receive many press releases and invitations from lots of companies.
-It is important to stand out and to give them something instantly recognised as being newsworthy and of note.
+It is important to stand out and give them something instantly recognized as newsworthy and noteworthy.
 You need to give the right amount of information and make it easy for the journalist to pick up and ‘run with' the story in a way that is as easy as possible.
-Journalists work to incredibly strict deadlines and are under a lot of pressure to find and produce the best stories possible.
+Journalists work to strict deadlines and are under pressure to find and produce the best stories possible.
 You need to get their attention and captivate them and their audience.